till-s/mecatica-usb/README.md

 functionality in order to save resources.

-The configuration of the Example Device is defined by the user in a YAML file; consult the example file for all the possible options.
+The configuration of the Example Device is defined by the user in a YAML file; consult the example file and the JSON schema file (schema.json) for all available options.

 Finally, there is the `example/py/genAppCfgPkgBody.py` script which is a CLI-style driver for `ExampleDevDesc.py`.
 It can be executed from a